 The procedure for filing a workers’ comp claim varies from state to state.
 However, all states require employees to give their employers notice of their injuries by a certain deadline, usually within 30 days or less of the accident or injury.
 Several states also require employees to file a formal workers’ compensation claim before they can receive benefits.
 Employees who fail to meet their state’s notice and claim requirements may lose their right to collect benefits.

-Follow the links below for more information about the filing process and the rules in certain states.
+Follow the links below for more information about the workers' comp filing process and the rules in three major states.

 Understanding the workers’ comp system and your right to benefits after a work-related injury.